 Vikkie & Murdo were married at the gorgeous Scarista church on the Isle of Harris this year.
 A blustery, wet day meant we had to adapt plans a little and head out to Rodel St Clements Church for some couple photographs after their ceremony.
 Not a bad back up...

-Emma & Harry were married on Luskentyre beach on the Isle of Harris on a beautiful day in August.
-It was a delight, as ever, to photograph this wonderfully intimate wedding alongside the lovely Helen who conducted the ceremony.
-Congratulations and I hope you...
+Emma & Harry were married on the Isle of Harris on a beautiful day in August and had their beach wedding photography on Lusknetyre after the ceremony It was a delight, as ever, to photograph this wonderfully intimate wedding alongside the lovely Helen who...

 Isle of Harris wedding photography

 Many of my clients plan an Isle of Harris beach wedding or elopement, drawn by its fabulous turquoise seas and white sands (when the sun is out!)
 These fabulous beaches stretch along the coastline between Tarbert and the south of the island and are relatively close to one another.
 You can drive easily from one to the other within about 15 minutes.
 All are beautiful and often deserted!